 Siskiyou County Code, Section 10-6.1502(h)(6) requires one off-street parking space for the vacation rental, plus one additional space for each of the available sleeping rooms.
 Three sleeping rooms are within the proposed vacation rental; therefore, a total of four off-street parking spaces are required.
-Adequate off-street parking exists within the garage, on the paved driveway and parking pad.
+Adequate off-street parking exists on the driveway.